transmaxxing/transmaxxing.github.io/README.md

 Gender dysphoria is not a requirement for transitioning, and some people may choose to transition without seeking gender-affirming treatments.
 Ultimately, it is up to the individual to decide when transitioning is appropriate for them.

-***Transmaxxing*** is recognizing that by transitioning, you will gain net positive life improvments as a passing female.
+***Transmaxxing*** is recognizing that by transitioning, you will gain net positive life improvements as a passing female.
 The [Transmaxxing Manifesto](https://archive.org/details/transmaxxing11) is a document containing thorough aggregation of scientific studies with an analysis of the results supporting maximization of personal improvement through gender transition.
+The central goal of transition should be an individual developing female physical and social characteristics to the greatest extent.
+Settling for a transition without personal improvement does not lead to sustainable positive outcomes.
 These pages provide quick summaries of the content discussed in-depth in the manifesto.

 [*Should I Transmaxx?*](WHY)